 Starting a New Row of Brick Stitch

-At the end of the row, you will begin working back in the oposite direction.
+At the end of the row, you will begin working back in the opposite direction.

-Pick up two beads for the first stich, secure them by stitching under the thread bridge and stitching up through the second bead....
-Continue stitching the rest of the row by picking up a single bead, stitching under the next thread bridge and then back up through the bead.Continue to 8 of 8 below.
+Pick up two beads for the first stitch, secure them by stitching under the thread bridge and stitching up through the second bead.
+Continue stitching the rest of the row by picking up a... single bead, stitching under the next thread bridge and then back up through the bead.Continue to 8 of 8 below.

 08 of 08